byDagor/Dagor-Brushless-Controller/README.md

 ## 2. Getting started
 The example code was done in the Arduino IDE, running the [SimpleFOC](https://simplefoc.com) Arduino Library.
 By changing a simple parameter, this code allows you to control position and velocity of your burshless motor, or setting a voltage as you would do with a DC motor.
-Make sure you follow the following steps to make sure the code will compile.
+Make sure you follow the next steps to make sure the code will compile.

-### 2.1 ESP32 set-up
+### 2.1 Arduino IDE/ ESP32 set-up
 *Random nerd tutorials* have a really easy to follow guide on how to set-up the ESP32 on the Arduino IDE.
 Follow the steps on [this link](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) and make sure you can compile one of the examples shown.

 ### 2.2 ESP32 flash-mode